-The global public health sector market for male condoms is estimated to be greater than 6-7 billion units annually.
+The global public health sector market for male condoms is estimated to be greater than 8-10 billion units annually.
 The private sector market for male condoms is estimated at 10-15 billion units annually.
 The combined global male condom market (public and private sector) is estimated at a value of \$4.5 billion annually.
 The female condom market represents a very small portion of the total global condom market.
+Yet 50 percent of individuals living with HIV/AIDS are women.
+As a result a number of independent women's groups are advocating for increased investment in and distribution of female condoms on a gender equality basis.